 For the school year 2013–14, the Department of Education’s total budget is $24.8 billion, including $4.9 billion to pay pensions and interest on Capital Plan debt.

-The Department’s $19.7 billion Operating Budget (the total budget less pension and debt service costs) includes funding for principals, teachers, textbooks and supplies.
+The Department’s $19.8 billion Operating Budget (the total budget less pension and debt service costs) includes funding for principals, teachers, textbooks and supplies.
 It covers the cost of standardized tests, after-school programs, school buses, heating and cooling for school buildings, safety, and school lunches.
 It pays for central administration and field support offices, which work with schools to provide support and help improve student achievement.
-The Operating Budget also pays for non-DOE costs, such as $1.9 billion for special education services provided at non-DOE “contract” schools; another $71 million for non-public schools, such as yeshivas and parochial schools; and $828 million for charter schools.
+The Operating Budget also pays for non-DOE costs, such as $1.09 billion for pre-school special education services provided at non-DOE “contract” schools; $725.3 million for School-Age special education services provided at non-DOE "contract" schools; another $71 million for non-public schools, such as yeshivas and parochial schools; and $1.04 billion for charter schools.

-The Department also has a Five-Year (2012-2016) Capital Plan Budget that includes $11.2 billion to cover costs associated with building new schools, renovating existing buildings, and investing in other new assets within school buildings.Note: Amounts reflect the Mayor's FY13 Executive Budget released May 3, 2012.
+In addition to the budget, the DOE has a Five-Year (2012-2016) Capital Plan Budget that includes $11.2 billion to cover costs associated with building new schools, renovating existing buildings, and investing in other new assets within school buildings.Note: Amounts reflect the Mayor's FY14 Executive Budget released May 9, 2013.

-In the 2012–13 school year, approximately $9 billion of funding, not including most fringe and pension, resides on school budgets.
+In the 2013–14 school year, approximately $9 billion of the Operating Budget, not including most fringe and pension, resides on school budgets.
 Below is a listing of major categories of school allocations.

 Detailed information on each funding stream’s purpose, allocation methodology and spending restrictions can be found online on the Division of Financial Planning & Management’s website in the School Allocation Memorandum (SAM) section.